cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

 Several things need to be addressed before you can focus all your attention on the migration:

 1. Save and mark as v1 the current data types about to be modified with the new version.
-Data types which will remain unmodified need not be identified as such.
+Data types that will remain unmodified need not be identified as such.
 2. Prepare your v2 blockchain:
     1. Define your new data types.
     2. Add helper functions to encapsulate clearly defined actions, like leaderboard sorting.